 Mitch Daniels (20:00):

-When you talk to, in your term, comprehensive friends about virtue, what do they say?
+When you talk to your comprehensive friends about virtue, what do they say?

 Stephanie Slade (20:06):